KrutzOtrem/Shin-s-Overlays/README.md

 Although I’ll continue updating this repository, the first full theme I’m sharing is called *Pearly Gate*.
 The menu design is inspired by CRTs, and each emulator overlay is crafted from original console samples—but reimagined with a modern colors palettes that suits the overall theme.

 I know this style won’t suit everyone, so I’ll also be creating other designs and color palettes, along with matching backgrounds to go with them.
 I'll also include the vanilla versions in case you’d prefer not to match the overlay with your theme.
+All overlays include a depth effect that probably took me longer to perfect than it should have.
+I didn’t make separate versions without it, but if you're not a fan, feel free to DM me and I’ll send you a set without the effect.

 ## Preview